hossamhamdy333/AI_Portfolio/marketing-ab-testing/README.md

 ### Spend concentration

-: the top 1% of `ad`-group users (200+ ads shown each) account for 13.2% of total ad impressions — cost is concentrated in a small segment of heavy-exposure accounts, not spread evenly across everyone who saw an ad.
+The top 1% of `ad`-group users (200+ ads shown each) account for 13.2% of total ad impressions — cost is concentrated in a small segment of heavy-exposure accounts, not spread evenly across everyone who saw an ad.

 ## What I'd do differently / limitations